Antonio I della Scala

 Antonio della Scala (1362 – 3 September 1388) was Lord of Verona from 1375 until 1387, initially together with his brother Bartolomeo.

 Antonio was the illegitimate son of Cansignorio della Scala.
 At the latter's death, he was associated in the lordship with his brother Bartolomeo.
 In 1378 he married Samaritana da Polenta, daughter of Guido III da Polenta, lord of Ravenna.
-He reigned alone after 1381, until 1387, when he was deposed by Gian Galeazzo Visconti, Duke of Milan.
+In 1381 he is believed to have caused Bartolomeo's death by poison, and reigned alone after 1381, until 1387, when he was deposed by Gian Galeazzo Visconti, Duke of Milan.

-Antonio lived in exile in Ravenna until his death.
+While on an expedition to Tuscany to gather soldiers to re-establish his rule in Verona, Antonio died suddenly in 1388, at the age of 26, in Tredozio near Faenza, under unclear circumstances.
+He was probably buried in Ravenna.

+Antonio's brief but eventful reign is remembered for his efforts to improve Verona's fortunes and to maintain the legacy of his illustrious family, the della Scalas.
+His son was Canfrancesco della Scala claimant of the lordship of Verona.